Daphne Cockwell Health Sciences Complex

 184 bicycle spots

-The Vision Statement and Guiding Principles guide and inform the design process, ensuring that decision-making reflects key aspirations of the entire Toronto Metropolitan community.
+The Vision Statement and Guiding Principles guide and inform the design process, ensuring that decision-making reflects key aspirations of the entire TMU community.

 Creating connections for a healthy city.